 - Prolonged bleeding after surgery

-VWF tests may be repeated when they are initially normal but suspicions of VWD remain high.
+VWF tests may intermittently be normal in patients with VWD and should be repeated when they are initially normal but suspicions of VWD remain high.
+Repeat testing should be done after more than 2 weeks to confirm or exclude the diagnosis.

 When VWF testing suggests VWD, additional testing may be performed to determine which subtype the person has.